SAP/spartacus-docs/_pages/dev/seo/structured-data.md

 The creation of the JSON-LD schemas is completely separated from the UI components, so that whenever you replace a UI component, you can still benefit from the generated structured data.

 The schemas are only used by crawlers, so there is no need to build schemas for every page while end users are browsing the application.
 Therefore, the creation of schemas is limited to the Server-Side Rendering process.
 However, since developers are involved in evaluating and building the schemas, Spartacus also renders the schemas in development mode.

+## JSON-LD setup

+To setup the JSON-LD schemas feature in Spartacus, you need to import the `JsonLdBuilderModule` to your application.

 ## Schema Builders